Should I Do Tax Planning?Duluth, Georgia Christian CPA Firm Advises on Year End Tax Planning

 It is that time of year again when we need to take a look at your financials to do some tax planning for the year.
 I have recapped below a list of the items we will need in order to properly evaluate and plan for your year-end taxes as well as address any year end tax planning ideas.

 As the end of the calendar year approaches, it’s time to think about what can be done to minimize the amount of taxes paid to the IRS by your business.
 Although tax planning should be a year-round process, there are several year-end strategies you can take, particularly if you are an S Corporation.

 Here are some things to think about as the end of the year approaches:

 - Try to keep your inventory as low as possible on December 31st.
 Since you are taxed based on the value of your goods in stock, it makes sense to minimize your inventory.

-- For the same reason, it makes sense to book all tax-deductible expenses and accounts payable before the end of 2012, rather than waiting until next year.
+- For the same reason, it makes sense to book all tax-deductible expenses and accounts payable before the end of the year, rather than waiting until next year.
 This includes your personal expense report for December.
 Cash-based taxpayers must pay these expenses, while accrual-based taxpayers need only to receive and enter the bills.

 - There is still time to set up a qualified retirement plan.
 A defined-benefit plan can be a good way to reduce taxes while preparing for your retirement.

 - Please be sure to turn in an expense report and obtain reimbursement by years-end for any business expenses you might have incurred personally such as business mileage on your personal vehicle.